Consuelo Kanaga: Life

 In 1935 she moved back to New York without McCarthy, and the two apparently were divorced sometime that year.
 She began plans for a portfolio of African Americans and interviewed several families in Harlem with whom she hoped to live while documenting their lives.
 While there she encountered painter Wallace Putnam, whom she had met the last time she lived in New York.
 Within three months they were married.
 They spent part of their honeymoon visiting Alfred Stieglitz at his home at Lake George.

 In 1938 she joined the Photo League, where she lectured a new generation of artistic photographers and became the leader of the Documentary Group projects, including Neighborhoods of New York.
 Her photographs were printed in progressive publications of the time, including New Masses, Labor Defender, and Sunday Worker.
 By 1940 she found teaching too restrictive, and she returned to taking photographs full time.
 She was actively photographing and exhibiting throughout the 1940s, 50s and 60s.
 In the latter decade she became very active in civil rights, and she took part in and photographed many demonstrations and marches.
-In 1963 she was arrested in Albany, Georgia, during the Walk for Peace.
+In 1963 she was arrested in Albany, Georgia, during the Quebec-Washington-Guantanamo Peace Walk.

 She finally seemed to have found the right romantic and creative partner in Putnam, and the two of them remained together for the rest of her life.
 They traveled frequently and spent the last half of the 1960s going back and forth to France.

 A review published in The New York Times described that "She continued to work into her 70s, despite suffering from emphysema and cancer, which were probably caused by the chemicals used in creating her prints.
 Her body of work, though comparatively small, is consistently exceptional.
 Consuelo Kanaga died virtually unknown on February 28, 1978, but her talent endures."
 Her entire estate amounted to $1,345 in photographic equipment, almost 2,500 negatives and 375 prints.
 Everything else she had given away to friends.
 Recent years have seen her reclaimed as a transcendent artist: “If I could make one true, quiet photograph,” she said, “I would much prefer it to having a lot of answers.”